Our Student group serves the interests of students in law,

 competition and winners are on our Moot Competition page

-question has been announced.
+ESSAY - The 2020 competition did not run.
 Please see the Andrew Lees Essay Prize page for

 BURSARY - The Student Bursary Fund is intended to enable